grant24/qmk_firmware/keyboards/ferris/keymaps/grant24/readme.md

-A keymap for the 34 key ferris sweep with 5 layers and no mod-tap.
+A keymap for the ferris sweep with 5 layers and no mod-tap.

 Modified version of Callum Oakley's 34 key keymap, centered around Linux/Windows, with an added gaming layer.